amark/gun/README.md

 ```

 Now fire up your browser and hit that URL - you'll see your data, plus some gun specific metadata.

+## Ahead
+- Realtime push to the browser
+- Persistence in the browser
+- Authorization callbacks
+- Graph manipulation
+- Server to server communication
+- Bug fixes
+- More via additional module hooks (schema, queries, etc.)